kdeldycke/awesome-engineering-team-management/readme.md

 - [Things Many People Find Too Obvious To Have Told You Already](https://twitter.com/patio11/status/936615043126370306) - A set of heuristics on tech companies and the ecosystem they live in.

+- [The Heilmeier Catechism](https://www.darpa.mil/work-with-us/heilmeier-catechism) - A simple set of question which helped DARPA evaluates research programs to generate big rewards by taking big risks.

 - [Akin's Laws of Spacecraft Design](https://spacecraft.ssl.umd.edu/akins_laws.html) - Lots of wisdom about space program management.

 - [How to exit vim, the Product Manager way](https://github.com/hakluke/how-to-exit-vim/blob/master/README.md#the-product-manager-way) - A satire with a grain of truth, especially the comparison between the basic vs experienced level.